 I got married in 2004 to my high school sweetheart, and we are the proud parents of our daughter, Abby, and a miniature American Eskimo dog, Ladybird.
 We love to travel and take frequent vacations to warmer climates.
 When I’m not working, I spend time hunting and fishing and have had wonderful success in the US and Africa.

-I started working for Arctic Chiropractic in 2007 in Kotzebue and was there for 14 years.
-During that time, I was involved in almost everything Kotzebue has to offer at some point; from Lion’s Club, and City Council, to Dog mushing and Snowmobile racing.
+I started working for Arctic Chiropractic in 2007 in Kotzebue.
+During this time, I have been involved in almost everything Kotzebue has to offer at some point; from Lion’s Club, and City Council, to Dog mushing and Snowmobile racing.
 I was even the Mayor for two years.
-Now we have moved to Valdez and I am currently running that clinic.

-In addition to chiropractic, I occasionally teach college courses in Anatomy & Physiology, and I volunteer for Alaska Ducks Unlimited as a Regional Chairman and State Art Chairman.
+In addition to chiropractic, I occasionally teach college courses in Anatomy & Physiology, and I volunteer for Alaska Ducks Unlimited in various capacities including Alaska State Chairman.